vid-akella/VariantAnalysis/README.md

 # VariantAnalysis
-Variant calling, filtering and analysis
+Variant calling, filtering and analysis.

+Bash pipeline to install and run mapping, variant call and filtering.